 - If someone is injured, follow first aid practices.
 Keep the injured person calm and seek medical assistance.
 Apply a compress to limit bleeding if necessary.
 Make sure to carry a first-aid kit.

-A Big Muddy thanks to the folks over at Missouri Stream Team who have some great clean-up resources that can be adapted to a small trash mob cleanups and provide us with the supplies.
+A Big Muddy thanks to the folks over at Missouri Stream Team who have some great clean-up resources that can be adapted to a small trash mob cleanup and provide us with the supplies.